prepor/condo/README.md

 * Watches directories and starts a Docker container for each specification inside them.
 * Reacts to any changes in these directories and specifications therein (adding, removing and updating of specifications).
 * Zero downtime deployments with `:After` option enabled.
 It starts a new container *in parallel* with the old one, and stops the old one only after the new one is successfully started (including health checks).
+It also contains embedded TCP proxy to have one static port in front of such containers.
 * Supports the health check feature of Docker (from `1.12`).
 It considers a container `Stable` only when the health checks are passed.
+* Exposes its state into an external storage (e.g. Consul).
+It can be used for monitoring of the entire system, higher level orchestration, etc.
+* Provides http-endpoint to track the deployment status of a service (/v1/wait_for) locally or across cluster.
+* Nice UI for exploring the state of current daemon and the entire system (if state exposing is enabled).
+It can use gossip protocol to inspect state of all condos without any external dependencies.
 * Container specification is fully opaque for condo, it has the same format as [Docker's remote API](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/#create-a-container), so there is no additional point of indirection and you can use all of Docker's features (even unreleased).

+The main task of Condo is keep your system in sync with list of service specifications.
+Simple.

 ## Quickstart